 In My Sweet Little Village, Menzel never misses an opportunity to extol the virtues of rural living over life in the big city.
 To this end, Hrušínský serves as a spokesperson, delivering lengthy passages of verse about the beauteous countryside, and reminding his fellow village folk that life’s not so bad because they have beer, some woodland, and beautiful girls following the city trend of wearing no bra.
 The message of the film extends to this – chill out, grab a cold one and enjoy your lot in life, because it’s all pretty sweet.

 Compared to the bucolic paradise of the village, Prague is depicted as a soulless place.
-Otík goes for a job interview in a formica-paneled municipal office then is packed off to his state appointed flat, in a newly built panelák somewhere on the outskirts of the city.
+Otík goes for a job interview in a formica-panelled municipal office then is packed off to his state-appointed flat, in a newly built panelák somewhere on the outskirts of the city.
 To make his point clear, Menzel is sure to show Otík shuffling along among droves of fellow proles, trudging along like the miserable workers in Metropolis.

 In the end – spoiler alert for My Sweet Little Village – Mr Pavek realises how much Otík means to him, and goes to retrieve him from the big bad city.
 They walk to work together again, falling into step naturally for the first time.
 Better still, now the status quo has been restored, the pair add a jolly hop and a bell kick to their routine.
 It’s Czech bumpkincore at its finest.